-"Could the acne on my back be related to my medication?
+"Could the acne on my back be related to my medication?"

 I started to take Valtrex to control my herpes and now I have acne on my back.
 Are the two related or is it just coincidence?

 That being said, any drugs can have side effects (although acne is not necessarily a common side effect of valcyclovir).
 If you notice that you are having a change in your skin, it could be related to the medication.
 Skin changes are very common side effects, but acne on the back is also common in and of itself.
 The key in your situation will be speaking with your doctor and determining whether or not the acne is likely to be from the drug, and whether or not the risks of discontinuing the drug are better than continuing the drug despite the potential that it is causing your back acne.
 Please speak with your doctor about your questions and symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.